crush-157/CloudTestDrive/springboot-sample/create.devcs.project.md

 Sign in to [https://cloud.oracle.com/sign-in](https://cloud.oracle.com/sign-in).
 First select your datacenter then provide the identity domain and credentials.
 After a successful login you will see your Dashboard.
 Find the Developer services tile and click the hamburger icon.
 In the dropdown menu click **Open Service Console**.
 ![](images/01.dashboard.png)

-Log in to Oracle Developer Cloud Services and create a new project.
+On the Developer Cloud Service console, you should have access to the project "CloudTestDrive".

 ![alt text](images/02.new.project.png)